claudio-sotillos/COVID-19-Theoretical-Approach/README.md

 For solving this problem, we will implement a supervised learning approach creating different types of detectors and evaluating them using ROC curves (AUROC evaluation).

+Since it is a theoretical approach you will find all our research that we have performmed in the "Report.pdf".